Custom hand-painted portraits and other original fine art by Jeanelle Demers

 These abstract works are my interpretation of images from technology, based on circuit boards and computer chips.
 I explore how the structure of these computer chips resemble many scenes that might be found in a larger scale in our world, such as landscapes or aerial views of a city.

-One of the historic Lockheed Super Constellations, built in 1958, is being renovated at the airport in Auburn, ME.
-I am doing a limited edition series of airplane portraits to capture this amazing restoration endeavor.
+One of the historic Lockheed Super Constellations, built in 1958, is being renovated at the airport in Auburn, Maine.
+I am painting a limited edition series of airplane portraits to recognize this amazing restoration endeavor.

-Weather, landscapes, city scapes, real and imagined places.
+Weather scenes, landscapes, cityscapes.
+Inspired by real and imagined places.

 The 200 Faces Project